hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 ### Create users

-Go to the Auth section in the Nhost Dashboard and click on Add user to create users using mail ID and password.
+Go to the Auth section in the Nhost Dashboard and click on Add user to create users using email and password.

 <img width="1435" alt="User" src="https://user-images.githubusercontent.com/32492961/188327487-4dc1ea6e-3ac7-4de7-88e5-a945f540eee5.png">